 The reporting entity is Industrial and Commercial Bank of China Limited, Auckland Branch (the "Branch").
-The reporting group is the NZ Banking Group which is an aggregation of the Branch and Industrial and Commercial Bank of China (New Zealand) Limited ("ICBC NZ"), a locally incorporated subsidiary of Industrial and Commercial Bank of China Limited (the "Overseas Bank").
+The reporting group is the NZ Banking Group which is an aggregation of the Branch and Industrial and Commercial Bank of China (New Zealand) Limited, a locally incorporated subsidiary of Industrial and Commercial Bank of China Limited.
 The NZ Banking Group operations began on 18 May 2020.

-The financial statements have been prepared in accordance with the requirements of the Financial Markets Conduct Act 2013 and the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (as amended) (the "Order").
-They were approved for issue by the Board of Directors of the Overseas Bank (the "Board") on 29 March 2022.
+The financial statements have been prepared in accordance with the requirements of the Financial Markets Conduct Act 2013 and the Registered Bank Disclosure Statements (Overseas Incorporated Registered Banks) Order 2014 (as amended).
+They were approved for issue by the Board of Directors of the Overseas Bank (the "Board") on 24 March 2023.